suryaprakashsingh1705-sys/TigerByte/README.md

 - Aliases for thematic verbs like `feed`, `chase`, and `say`
 - Simple interpreter written in **Python**
 - Educational focus on bridging natural and programming languages
+- Minimal interpreter written in **Python** to execute TigerByte scripts

 ## File Extensions
 | Emoji | Extension | Purpose |